SAP-samples/teched2023-XP265/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Adding a target system in the Identity Provisioing service

 In this exercise, we will create...